 Research guides help you find high-quality information and are created by librarians who are subject specialists in a wide array of disciplines.
 Search the research guides by keyword or use the alphabetical list to find the appropriate guide.

 SAGE's Little Green Books, Methods Map, and Methods lists are all now available to all Penn State students for FREE!
 This includes the famous series, Quantitative Applications in the Social Sciences.
 This entire series is available on SAGE Research Methods, with additional tools across the site to filter your search on just these titles.

 To access these SAGE Research Materials, go to the Penn State Libraries > click on the Databases tab > select 'S' > then click on the SAGE Research Methods Online link:

 Penn State has been successfully offering education at a distance since 1892.
 One big reason for this success is because of the work of the folks in Student Services.
 From financial aid to technology support to career services, students are all encouraged to take advantage of the vast expertise they have gained over the years.
 They have recently received recognition for their work with students in the military.
 If you have not logged into your World Campus portal, follow the link to find out how.
 Penn State's World Campus has a variety of different services related to learning online that at one time or another, you may want to take advantage of.

 Besides the help you may have received in getting admitted to a program, registering for courses, and technical support once your course gets started, there are also support services for students that you might not be aware of.
 These include:

 - Career Services

-There are a handful of valuable resources that every student will want to take advantage of while they are at Penn State including your ITS Profile, PASS space and other file storage options, web publishing, software and others.
+There are a handful of valuable resources that every student will want to take advantage of while they are at Penn State including your account profile, Canvas, Office 365, Zoom, web publishing, software, and others.
 This page offers you a quick listing of services to check out!